ausdigital/ausdigital-idp/docs/concepts.md

-OIDC supports multiple "Authorisation Flows", which are all based on the concept that the RP is explicitly granted permission based on explicit concent of the End-User, which is given in response to a request for access by the RP.
+OIDC supports multiple "Authorisation Flows", which are all based on the concept that the RP is explicitly granted permission based on explicit consent of the End-User, which is given in response to a request for access by the RP.
 The ADBC IDP specification mandates that the OIDC Authorisation Code Flow is supported (MUST be supported).
-Other OIDC authorisation flows are alowed (MAY be supported).
+Other OIDC authorisation flows are allowed (MAY be supported).

 Not all authorisation systems are based on consent.
 Other systems (such as Role Based Control) are also common, and use rules (rather than